 Depending on your cosmetic surgery treatment, your wound care may include:

-- Proper wound care instructions to prevent opening;
+- Following proper wound care instructions to prevent incision opening.

-- Use of recommended gel products to help fade and flatten the scars;
+- Use of specialised silicone scar gel products to help fade and flatten the scars.